Broighter Gold rapeseed oil facts

 Does it help weight loss?

-- Yes.
-As part of a calorie controlled diet, it will aid weight loss.
-But too much oil is not good for you, so dont over indulge in anything that isnt fat free!
+- As part of a calorie controlled diet, it will aid weight loss.
+Rapeseed oil is a good fat.
+But like everything else - a little in moderation.

-What is the difference in Olive Oil or Rapeseed Oil?
+What is the difference in Olive Oil and Rapeseed Oil?